I Saw You Dancing

 "I Saw You Dancing" is a song by Swedish group Yaki-Da.
 It was released in 1994 by Mega Records and Metronome, as the lead single from their first studio album, Pride (1995).
-The song is written and produced by Jonas Berggren from Ace of Base and was a top-10 hit in Denmark, Finland, Iceland, Israel, Malaysia Norway and on the Canadian RPM Dance/Urban chart.
+The song is written and produced by Jonas Berggren from Ace of Base and was a top-10 hit in Denmark, Finland, Greece, Iceland, Israel, Malaysia, Norway and on the Canadian RPM Dance/Urban chart.
+In the US, it reached numbers 54 and 41 on the Billboard Hot 100 and the Cash Box Top 100 Pop Singles chart.

 Critical reception

 The song received favorable reviews from most music critics.
 John Bush from AllMusic said the group "pursue the same bubblegum dance-pop route" as Ace of Base on the song.
 Larry Flick from Billboard magazine named it "a sunny li'l confection".
 He wrote that the "chirpy Swedish female duo makes an excellent first impression with a bright and shuffling pop confection that proudly wears the fingerprints of mentor Jonas Berggren from Ace of Base.
 The track wins with a simple but memorable melody that blossoms into a swirling, thickly harmonious chorus..."

 Dave Sholin from the Gavin Report said, "It's easy to get hooked on this plaintive melody line.
 One hundred percent pure pop is exactly what one would expect from Ace of Base's Jonas "Joker" Berggren, who produced this song.
 It's easy to hear that mission has been accomplished."
 Pan-European magazine Music & Media noted, "Bookers, here's the one to put all your money on.
 Penned by Ace Of Base's Joker, it is in the famed pop reggae mould with a touch of ABBA and other past Eurovision winners."
 Chuck Campbell from Scripps Howard News Service noted it as a "very ABBA-like single".
 James Hunter from Vibe described it as "latinesque pop disco".